10. Execution threads

 // class variables

-static int[] data = new int[5]; // array shared between reader and writer threads
+static int[] data = new int[5]; // shared array between reader and writer threads

 static Random objRandom = new Random(DateTime.Now.Second); // a random number generator

-static AutoResetEvent canRead; // signals that the array's contents are ready to be read
+static AutoResetEvent peutLire; // indicates that the contents of the table can be read

-static AutoResetEvent readersDone; // signals the end of readers
+static AutoResetEvent finLecteurs; // signals the end of readers

 public static void Main(string[] args) {

-// Give the thread a name
+// give the thread a name

 Thread.CurrentThread.Name = "Main";

-canWrite = new AutoResetEvent(true); // can already write
+peutEcrire = new AutoResetEvent(tru e); // we can already write

-// synchronizes access to the finished threads counter
+// synchronizes access to terminated thread counter

-app = new object();
+appli = new object();

-// create reader threads
+// creation of reader threads

-MyBackgroundWorker[] readers = new MyBackgroundWorker[nbThreads];
+MyBackgroundWorker[] lecteurs = new MyBackgroundWorker[nbThreads];

 for (int i = 0; i < nbThreads; i++) {